Buying a house jointly with your parents

 Joint ownership won't work for me – are there any other options?

 • Lending you some money.
 If you have sufficient income to manage home loan repayments but you don’t have enough money for a deposit, you might consider asking your parents to lend you some money.
-This means that your parents can avoid the risks of going guarantor.
-However, be warned that some lenders won’t classify borrowed money as a legitimate deposit.
-A proper loan agreement should also be drawn up to prevent any problems from occurring.
+However, that some lenders won’t classify borrowed money as a legitimate deposit until it's been in your account for a few months.

 • “Gifting” you some money.
 If your mum and dad decide to give you some money as a gift, they can avoid the pitfalls of going guarantor on a loan.
 This can increase your borrowing capacity and help you buy the home you want.

 • Buying the property and then renting it out to you.
-This is a common strategy and involves parents buying an investment property in a sought-after location, for example, an inner-city apartment, and then renting it out to their child.
-The downside to this is that you’re still no closer to owning your own home, but if you can negotiate cheaper rent with your parents, you could be able to put more money aside each week to save for a deposit on your own property.
+Another option is for your parents to buy an investment property which you then rent from them.
+The downside here is that you’re still no closer to owning your own home, but if you can negotiate cheaper rent with your parents, you could be able to put more money aside each week to save for a deposit on your own property.

 Frequently Asked Questions